Gallium: Semiconductors

 Extremely high-purity (>99.9999%) gallium is commercially available to serve the semiconductor industry.
 Gallium arsenide (GaAs) and gallium nitride (GaN) used in electronic components represented about 98% of the gallium consumption in the United States in 2007.
 About 66% of semiconductor gallium is used in the U.S. in integrated circuits (mostly gallium arsenide), such as the manufacture of ultra-high-speed logic chips and MESFETs for low-noise microwave preamplifiers in cell phones.
 About 20% of this gallium is used in optoelectronics.

 Worldwide, gallium arsenide makes up 95% of the annual global gallium consumption.
 It amounted to $7.5 billion in 2016, with 53% originating from cell phones, 27% from wireless communications, and the rest from automotive, consumer, fiber-optic, and military applications.
-The recent increase in GaAs consumption is mostly related to the emergence of 3G and 4G smartphones, which use 10 times more GaAs than older models.
+The recent increase in GaAs consumption is mostly related to the emergence of 3G and 4G smartphones, which employ up to 10 times the amount of GaAs in older models.

 Gallium arsenide and gallium nitride can also be found in a variety of optoelectronic devices which had a market share of $15.3 billion in 2015 and $18.5 billion in 2016.
 Aluminium gallium arsenide (AlGaAs) is used in high-power infrared laser diodes.
 The semiconductors gallium nitride and indium gallium nitride are used in blue and violet optoelectronic devices, mostly laser diodes and light-emitting diodes.
 For example, gallium nitride 405 nm diode lasers are used as a violet light source for higher-density Blu-ray Disc compact data disc drives.

-Other major application of gallium nitride are cable television transmission, commercial wireless infrastructure, power electronics, and satellites.
+Other major applications of gallium nitride are cable television transmission, commercial wireless infrastructure, power electronics, and satellites.
 The GaN radio frequency device market alone was estimated at $370 million in 2016 and $420 million in 2016.

 Multijunction photovoltaic cells, developed for satellite power applications, are made by molecular-beam epitaxy or metalorganic vapour-phase epitaxy of thin films of gallium arsenide, indium gallium phosphide, or indium gallium arsenide.
 The Mars Exploration Rovers and several satellites use triple-junction gallium arsenide on germanium cells.
 Gallium is also a component in photovoltaic compounds (such as copper indium gallium selenium sulfide Cu(In,Ga)(Se,S)2) used in solar panels as a cost-efficient alternative to crystalline silicon.